 In particular, our idea of God is infinite and non-sensory.

-Another option would be to argue from our inability to have an infinite idea to the claim that we have no idea of God.
+Another option would be to infer from our inability to have an infinite idea that we have no idea of God.

 A third option would be to argue that the idea of God is not infinite.